-Schmidt to prepare All Blacks for Ireland test
+Schmidt to prepare All Blacks for Ireland Test

 "Joe will come in for Tuesday and Thursday's trainings this week, and we're really grateful to have his help," said Foster

-"We've planned for this kind of disruption and we've got back up plans and people on standby.
+"We've planned for this kind of disruption and we've got back-up plans and people on standby.
 Joe was one of those people we could call on."

 Centres David Havili and Jack Goodhue are also isolating after positive tests and did not travel to Auckland.